Wisconsin Invasive Species Council

 - Council Initiatives And Events

-“Looking forward: A statewide strategic plan for invasive species” was finalized on April 2, 2013.
-The plan lays out a framework of objectives to minimize invasive species' environmental and financial harm, and protect human health and natural resources.
+"Looking forward: A statewide strategic plan for invasive species" was finalized on April 2, 2013.
+The plan outlines a framework of objectives to minimize invasive species' environmental and financial harm and protect human health and natural resources.
 This plan identifies needs that must be met cooperatively across agencies and jurisdictions.
 It develops cost-effective, balanced approaches to minimize invasive species' introduction into Wisconsin and carefully manage the species already established in the state.

 Species Assessment Groups